jebreimo/JEBTest/README.md

 Goals for this project:
 =======================
-- No source code dependencies to any projects except the standard library, not even boost
+- No source code dependencies to any projects except the standard library, not even boost.
-- Tests are organized with functions rather than classes
+- Tests are organized with functions rather than classes.
-- Adding new tests should cause as little overhead as possible
+- Adding new tests should cause as little overhead as possible.
-- The error report should make it easy to discover which test, if any, has failed
+- The error report should make it easy to discover which test, if any, has failed.
-- Don't introduce any syntax that confuses C++ text editors
+- Don't introduce syntax that confuses C++ text editors.

-There are a couple of reasons for prefering test and as functions rather than classes:

-- Less overhead for the programmer (less typing)
-- When tests share a common data set, classes tend to force the use of setup and tear-down steps that make RAII less elegant than it should be.

-TODO
-====
-- Proper text report (I've destroyed the old report with recent changes)
-- Redirecting stdout and stderr to a log file
-- JUnit xml report
-- Exceptions for both skipping a test and skipping a test hierarchy (formerly called a "suite")
-- Command line parameters

-Examples
+Example
 ========

-First the equivalent of a "hello world":

-    #include <JEB/JEBTest.hpp>
+    #include <JEBTest/JEBTest.hpp>

     // Define a test function
-    void TEST_Integers()
+    void Test_Strings()
     {
 		// Verify that the expression on the left hand side matches
 		// the one on the right hand side.